DicomImport

 name: resetSortPartToDefault, type: Trigger

-Reset Direct Sort Part Configuration to its default value.
+When pressed, the Direct Sort Part Configuration is reset to its default value.

 Relative Distance Tolerance